ZaraYar/Exploring-Gun-Deaths-in-the-US/README.md

 -- this is an identifier column, which contains the row number.
 It's common in CSV files to include a unique identifier for each row, but we can ignore it in this analysis.

-year, the year in which the fatality occurred.
+year- the year in which the fatality occurred.

 month, the month in which the fatality occurred.